laurent-laporte-pro/benker/README.rst

 Requirements
 ^^^^^^^^^^^^

-- This library uses lxml_ library and is tested with the versions 3.x and 4.x.
+This library uses lxml_ library and is tested with the versions 3.x (for Python < 3.7), and 4.x.

 Usage in your library/application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^